 You must wait until your period of suspension is over before you petition for license reinstatement.
 You must apply for reinstatement with the Arizona Motor Vehicle Department, show proof of valid insurance, and make sure you have paid all the necessary fines and fees.

 How do I get my license back after DUI revocation?

-You must wait until your period of revocation is over before you petition for a new driver's license.
+You must wait until your period of revocation is over before you petition for a new driver’s license.
 You do not automatically get a new license after this period is over.
-You must submit a petition and undergo a review by the Motor Vehicle Department, show proof of future financial responsibility (insurance "SR22 form"), $20 reinstatement fee, application fee, proof of ignition interlock device installation (IID) if required.
+You must submit a petition and undergo a review by the Motor Vehicle Department, show proof of future financial responsibility (insurance “SR22 form”), $20 reinstatement fee, application fee, and proof of ignition interlock device installation (IID), if required.

 It is illegal to drive on a suspended or revoked driver’s license.
 If you are caught doing so, you could face additional penalties and the MVD can impound your vehicle for as many as 30 days.
 If you were recently arrested for driving under the influence, contact a Phoenix DUI attorney at MayesTelles PLLC today to discuss your legal rights and options.
 We offer free consultations and we are available 24/7.
 Let us protect your right to drive – call us today!